phone-number

 The Four Ways Someone Can Get a Right to Your Land

-The key to resolving an easement dispute is determining how the right was created.
+The key to resolving Florida easement disputes is determining how the right was created.
 Florida law recognizes several methods:

 1. Express Easement: This is the most straightforward.
-It is created by a written agreement, a clause in a deed, or a formal document, all of which should be recorded in the countyโ€™s public records.
+A written agreement, a clause in a deed, or a formal document creates it.
+These documents should be recorded in the countyโ€™s public records.
 If the document is clear, it defines the location, purpose (e.g., ingress/egress, utility access), and limitations of the use.

 2. Easement by Necessity: This is a court-created right.
-If a parcel of land becomes landlockedโ€”meaning it has no practical way to access a public roadโ€”Florida courts can grant an easement across a neighboring parcel (the servient estate) to ensure the landlocked owner (the dominant estate) can reasonably use their property.
-This right exists only as long as the necessity remains.
+If a parcel of land becomes landlockedโ€”meaning it has no practical way to access a public roadโ€”Florida courts can grant an easement across a neighboring parcel.
+This ensures the landlocked owner can reasonably use their property.
+This right only exists as long as the necessity remains.

-3. Easement by Implication: Similar to necessity, this arises when a large tract of land is divided, and at the time of the split, one parcel needed to use part of the other for an existing, visible, and continuous purpose (like a shared well or pre-existing driveway).
+3. Easement by Implication: Similar to necessity, this arises when a large tract of land divides.
+At the time of the split, one parcel needed to use part of the other for an existing, visible, and continuous purpose.
+A shared well or pre-existing driveway are common examples.

 Dealing with and Terminating a Dispute

 If you discover an easement or believe a neighbor is abusing a right of way, you have options.
-Common disputes include a neighbor widening a shared driveway easement beyond its intended width or a utility company leaving excessive damage after maintenance.
+Common conflicts include a neighbor widening a shared driveway easement beyond its intended width.
+Utility companies leaving excessive damage after maintenance is another frequent issue.

 • Release: Both property owners agree in writing to cancel the easement.

-• Merger: If one person acquires ownership of both the dominant and servient estates, the easement is automatically terminated because a person cannot hold an easement on their own land.
+• Merger: If one person acquires ownership of both properties, the easement automatically terminates.
+A person cannot hold an easement on their own land.

-• Abandonment: The easement holder clearly demonstrates an intent to permanently abandon the use (e.g., fencing off the access route).
+• Abandonment: The easement holder clearly demonstrates an intent to permanently abandon the use.
+Fencing off the access route is a clear sign of abandonment.

-• Quiet Title Action: If negotiations fail, a lawsuit can be filed asking a judge to formally rule on the easement’s existence, scope, or termination.
+• Quiet Title Action: If negotiations fail, you can file a lawsuit.
+You ask a judge to formally rule on the easement’s existence, scope, or termination.

 Do not ignore encroachments.
-If you believe a neighbor is attempting to establish a prescriptive easement, you must take steps to interrupt the hostile 20-year period, such as posting signs, building a fence, or sending a formal, written objection.
-Consulting a Florida real estate attorney is the most effective way to analyze the facts of your case and protect your property rights.
+If you believe a neighbor is attempting to establish a prescriptive easement, you must interrupt the hostile 20-year period.
+You can post signs, build a fence, or send a formal, written objection.
+Consulting a Florida real estate attorney is the most effective way to analyze your case and protect your property rights.

 Recent Posts